pycascades/pycascades-cms/README.md

 The PyCascades website is deployed as a static website on **Netlify**.
 We switched in 2021 to using a Wagtail CMS running on Heroku as the **static site generator** to reduce the amount of coding required to make content changes.

+## Configuration options

+The following environment variables can be used to alter the site.

+- `CONFERENCE_YEAR` - The year of the conference (_not_ necessarily the current year)

 ## Setting up Locally